zcstarr/modelcontextprotocol/docs/spec/cancellation.md

 ## Cancellation Protocol

-When a party wants to cancel a request, they send a `cancelled` notification containing the ID of the request they wish to cancel:
+When a party wants to cancel a request, they send a "cancelled" notification containing the ID of the request they wish to cancel:

 For example, initiating a request: